murthylab/flywire-network-analysis/README.md

 Data exports of the Flywire connectome are hosted at https://codex.flywire.ai/api/download.
 The analyses in the paper were conducted with the v630 snapshot of the Flywire connectome.

+Some Python scripts employ the graphtool package, which only runs on Linux/Mac architectures.
+Many scripts were run on computational cluster due to the large memory requirements.

 ## Python Scripts

  - **[FlywireAnalysis/v630-Animal-Comparison.ipynb](python_scripts/FlywireAnalysis/v630-Animal-Comparison.ipynb)**: network definition, synapse and degree distributions, strong and weak connected component analyses, edge percolation, edge reciprocity, clustering coefficient, shortest path, small-world-ness